Braindead (film): Plot

-In 1957, zoo official Stewart McAlden and his team smuggle a captured Sumatran rat-monkey, a hybrid creature that resulted from the rape of tree monkeys by plague-carrying rats, out of Skull Island.
-During the team's escape from the island's warrior natives, who demand the return of the creature, Stewart is bitten by the rat-monkey, resulting in his dismemberment and killing by his crew, who fear the effects of the bite.
-As per Stewart's warning to the natives, "this monkey's going to Newtown", the captured rat-monkey is then shipped to Wellington Zoo by the survivors of the expedition.
+In 1957, on Skull Island, zoo official Stewart McAlden and his team attempts to smuggle out a Sumatran rat-monkey, a hybrid creature that resulted from the rape of tree monkeys by plague-carrying rats.
+While fleeing from the island's warrior natives, who demand the creature's return, Stewart is bitten by the rat-monkey.
+The crew, fearing the effects of the bite, dismembers and kills him.
+The captured rat-monkey is then shipped to Wellington Zoo in Newtown.

-In Wellington, Lionel Cosgrove lives in Hataitai in a Victorian mansion with his domineering mother Vera.
-When he was a child, Lionel's father drowned trying to save him at the beach, and the incident has haunted him into adulthood.
-To Vera's dismay, Lionel falls in love with a Spanish Romani shopkeeper's daughter, Paquita María Sánchez, who is convinced the two are destined to be together.
-When the two visit the Wellington zoo together on a date, Vera follows them and is bitten by the rat-monkey, killing the animal in the process.
-Over the following days, she grows increasingly more decrepit; her skin begins to peel and her ear falls off during lunch with friends.
-She appears to die before reanimating as a ravenous zombie and killing the attending nurse Mrs. McTavish, who also returns as a zombie, before Lionel locks them both in the basement and keeps them sedated with animal tranquilizers.
-While visiting Paquita, Lionel is given a pendant for luck by her grandmother.
-Vera is able to break out of the basement and is ran over into Paquita's shop by a tram, but Lionel tranquilizes Vera before she attacks them.
+In Hataitai, the meek Lionel Cosgrove lives with his domineering mother Vera in a Victorian mansion.
+To Vera's dismay, Lionel falls in love with Paquita María Sánchez, a Spanish Romani shopkeeper's daughter.
+When the two go on a date at Wellington Zoo, Vera stalks them and is bitten by the rat-monkey, which she promptly bludgeons with her heel.

+Over the following days, Vera grows more decrepit and dies before reanimating as a ravenous zombie.
+Vera devours Paquita's dog and kills the attending nurse, Mrs. McTavish, who also returns as a zombie.
+Although unable to comprehend what's going on, Lionel keeps them sedated with animal tranquilizers and locked in the basement.
+He frantically covers the mess as Paquita's grandmother comes over to visit and gives him a pendant for luck.
+Vera breaks out of the basement and is run over by a tram.